hww/XiKeyboard/README.md

 ```
 KeyMapItem LokupKey(int[] sequence, int starts, int ends, bool acceptDefaults = false)
 ```

+## Full Keymap

+If an element of a keymap is a char-table, it counts as holding bindings for all character events with no modifier element n is the binding for the character with code n.
+This is a compact way to record lots of bindings.
+A keymap with such a char-table is called a full keymap.
+Other keymaps are called sparse keymaps.

 ## Mode

 To create new mode use constructors.